MicrosoftDocs/Devices-docs/surface-hub/change-language-on-surface-hub.md

 Once a Surface Hub admin installs extra languages, users can change the display language by selecting a new one from the available installed languages.

 > [!NOTE]
-> Only Surface Hub admins can install additional languages for end users.
+> Only Surface Hub admins can install additional languages for availability to end users.
 First, ensure that your Surface Hub has [KB5023773](https://support.microsoft.com/help/5023773)(or a subsequent Windows update) installed.
 To learn more about the latest Windows 10 Team updates, refer to [Surface Hub update history](surface-hub-update-history.md).

 ## End user language option